In this guide:

 sudo apt-get install -y -f

 - At the time of writing this post, the latest version is 2.25.
-Download the latest Chromedriver by running the below in your terminal, replacing the version if it’s different from 2.25.
+I recommend using the 2.25 version before trying the latest version (EDIT: Latest version as of 2018–01–10 is 2.34 and it works).
+Download the 2.25 or latest Chromedriver by running the below in your terminal, replacing the version if it’s different from 2.25.
 It will download in a new folder you’ll create “/var/chromedriver/”.
 Run the 3 commands:

 sudo mkdir /var/chromedriver